eduvpn/documentation/ROADMAP.md

   implementation for API
 - OpenVPN requires now TLS >= 1.3
 - OpenVPN supports now both AES-256-GCM and CHACHA-POLY1305 data cipher.
-If the server supports hardware accelerated AES, AES is used, otherwise CHACHA-POLY1305.
+If the server (node) supports hardware accelerated AES, AES is used, otherwise CHACHA-POLY1305.
 - EdDSA (Ed25519) X.509 certificates for OpenVPN
 - New [API_V3](API_V3.md) for use by eduVPN / Let's Connect!
 Applications